Setting Sourcing Criteria

 5. From the Source List list, select the field that references the record you want to source information from.

 When entering sourcing information for transaction body or transaction line fields, the Entity field varies depending on the transaction type.
-For example, on an expense report, entity means employee, but on a purchase order, the entity field is vendor.
-For a purchase order, select Vendor in the Source List field instead of Entity to obtain the required results.
+For example, on an expense report, entity refers to an employee, but on a purchase order, it's the vendor.
+For a purchase order, select Vendor in the Source List field instead of Entity to get the required results.

 When working with entity fields, you can also define the field to source from a field on the parent record by selecting Parent from the Source List list.